Application For Lessons

 How long do we come for?

-It is recommended that a student come at least over a 3-month period.
+It is recommended that a student comes a minimum of 3-month period.
 Many students wish to train year-round.
 For older players, this can be advantageous.
 However, we encourage all players to have at least 4 weeks of down time with no training at some point during the year.
 Younger players should have a shorter duration of training.

 What will we do in the first lesson?